5 May 2022

 I decide to stroll town, find where I will be staying when I return on Saturday, and forestall the 377 steps a bit longer.
 Corniglia is tiny with less than 200 inhabitants.
 It is the only village of the Cinque Terre without access to the sea.
 Basically it is one narrow, twisting, shop-lined, tourist-clogged street – Via Fieschi.

-Perhaps Corniglia’s biggest claim to fame is the Scalinata Lardarina, a long brick flight of steps composed of 33 winding flights with some 377 to 382 steps, depending on how many one counts.
+Perhaps Corniglia’s biggest claim to fame is the Scalinata Lardarina, a long brick staircase composed of 33 winding flights with some 377 to 382 steps, depending on who counted.
 With Corniglia over 300′ above sea level, and its train station at the bottom of these steps, it is hard to totally avoid their use.

 While it is pleasant walking down to the train, with each flight, I promise myself that upon my return, with my backpack, I am taking the shuttle.
 Again, I am no glutton for punishment.